zetos/tarot-poc/prompt.md

     },
     {
       "position": 3,
-      "name": "Distant Past",
+      "name": "Below",
-      "description": "Past events and influences that have shaped the current situation" },
+      "description": "Unconscious influences, hidden roots, and unknown factors that shape your current circumstances from beneath the surface"
+    },
     {
       "position": 4,